Frequently Asked Questions

 How much does treatment cost?

-30-minute appointments are offered on a case-by-case basis for $110.
-Groups are also offered and cost depends on the number of participants.
-Please contact us at: 720-856-0400 to inquire about available appointments.
+Groups are also offered and the cost depends on the number of participants.

 Good Faith Estimate